-The long history of electricity market restructuring and the experiences of the states that have adopted competitive markets demonstrate that the transition from a vertically integrated, cost-of-service model to a competition-based marketplace raises questions regarding potential economic impacts to participants in the marketplace.
+The long history of electricity markets restructuring and the experiences of the states which have adopted competitive markets provides that the transition from a vertically integrated utility model to a competition-based marketplace questions potential economic impacts to participants in the marketplace.
 A thorough study of market restructuring must examine these potential economic impacts.
 Executive Order 2017-03 directed the Committee to specifically address, "[p]reventing ratepayers and investors from possible economic losses associated with stranded investments."
-Accordingly, the Committee organized a Technical Working Group on Consumer and Investor Economic Impacts to study the issues associated with stranded assets and transition costs.
-These issues included a potential transitional structure and rate structure to recover costs of transition and stranded costs, the extent and timing of divestiture of supply assets, a process for divesting utilities of supply assets, the appropriate processes for calculating and recovering stranded costs or benefits, plans to mitigate potential impacts to the workforce, and other issues pertaining to the cost to transition from a regulated system to one based on competition.
+Group on Consumer and Investor Economic Impacts to study the issues associated with stranded assets and transition costs.
+These issues included a transitional structure and rate structure to recover costs of transition and stranded costs, the extent and timing of divestiture of supply assets, a process for divesting utilities of supply assets, the appropriate processes for calculating and recovering stranded costs or benefits, plans to mitigate potential impacts to the workforce, and other issues pertaining to the cost to transition from a regulated system to one based on competition.
+The structure of the cost to transition from a regulated system to one based on competition.

-The experiences of other states that have implemented electricity market restructuring consistently demonstrate that divestiture of incumbent utility assets, "stranded asset" costs and other transition costs are among the most challenging issues associated with market restructuring.
-Information provided to the TWG, as well as published scholarship on the issue and prior research conducted in Nevada, all generally support the conclusion that identifying, allocating, calculating, and ultimately recovering stranded costs associated with divestiture has historically presented significant challenges to states exploring the possibility of market restructuring.
+The experiences of other states that have implemented energy market restructuring consistently demonstrate that divestiture of incumbent utility assets, "stranded asset" costs and other transition costs are among the most challenging issues associated with market restructuring.
+Information provided to the TWG on Economic Impacts, as well as published scholarship on the issue and prior research conducted in Nevada, all generally support the conclusion that identifying, allocating, calculating, and ultimately recovering stranded costs associated with divestiture has historically presented significant challenges to states exploring the possibility of market restructuring.

 For example, when Texas began its restructuring process after the passage of Senate Bill 7, addressing "stranded assets" issues was one of the chief concerns associated with implementing a restructured, competitive energy marketplace: "[t]he largest problem threatening the smooth transition from a regulatory market to a competitive market is stranded cost recovery.
-Every state that has deregulated the electric utility industry has grappled with this issue...it is therefore of extreme importance to determine who pays for stranded costs, how stranded costs are calculated, and how stranded costs are collected."55 When Illinois began its process to implement a restructured market in 1996, the Illinois Legislature established a Technical Advisory Group (TAG) similar to the Committee's Economic Impacts TWG, with a fact-finding role and a directive to develop legislative
+Every state that has deregulated the electric utility industry has grappled with this issue...it is therefore of extreme importance to determine who pays for stranded costs, how stranded costs are calculated, and how stranded costs are collected."
+When Illinois began its process to implement a restructured market in 1996, the Illinois Legislature established a Technical Advisory Group (TAG) similar to the Committee's Economic Impacts TWG, with a fact-finding role and a directive to develop legislative

-&lt;sup>53 Exec.
-Order No. 2017-03.
-Order Establishing the Governor's Committee on Energy Choice, Sec.
+&lt;sup>54 Exec.
+Order No. 2017-03, Order Establishing the Governor's Committee on Energy Choice, Sec.
 10(D) (February 9th, 2017).